ryanntt/tangible-multi-display-toolkit/docs/index.md

 As we all used standard packages for Unity, once you import the project, the initialization will download required assets from Unity Store.
 The assets not available on Unity Store are kept to small sizes in the repository.

-The project work well on version 2019.1.0f2.
+The project works well on version 2019.1.0f2.
 It should work with the newer versions of Unity and Xcode with some adjustment.

-- Configure the IP address of controller.
+- Configure the IP address of the controller

 In this repository for Camera view, we are using [Photon Realtime](https://www.photonengine.com/en-US/Realtime) to sync the position of care between all devices.
 This project is currently using my project's quota and it is limited to 20 players at the same time.
 Please feel free to use it or setup your own for more quota.

-As the controller iPad needs to have fixed IP to communicate with the view iPads, we will need to have our own local network.
-We used [device_name](#) in our study but any other device should do the job.
+As the controller iPad needs to have fixed IP to communicate with the view iPads, we will need to have our local network.
+We used **GL-MT300N-V2 Travel Router** in our study but any other hotspot device should do the job.

 In `Assets/Scripts/UDPReceive.cs` line 27:
 ```
     public string IP = "192.168.0.107";
 ```

-Use your own IP number here
+Please use your own IP number here.
+If you want to customize, please read on.
+Otherwise, skip to [Deployment and Setup](#deployment-and-setup)

-### Controller
+### Controller app

 - Clone the repo:
 ```
 git clone https://github.com/HoggenMari/AVLightingToolkit.git
 ```

-## Setup and running

-How to setup 3 iPads
+There is no quick and easy way to customize the controller app.
+Please continue to [Deployment and Setup](#deployment-and-setup).

+### 3D printed car with touchpoints

+*To be updated soon.*
+___
-## Configure the toolkit
+## Configuration

 ### LED Colours
 We use HEX value to display the color.
-This might be difficult for lighting designer to manipulate the colors.
+This might be difficult for lighting designer to manipulate the colours.
 You will need a converter to get HEX from HSL or RGB.
 There are many web tools available online for this.
-We used [ColorSlurp](https://colorslurp.com/), an free Mac app.
+We used [colourslurp](https://colourslurp.com/) on Mac.

 To change colour of LED in Script, run public function ```ChangeColor()``` using following syntax: